DalbergDataInsights/react-components/README.md

 ### Table sortArgs Passthrough

 The sortArgs are the arguments used to decide how the table should be sorted.
-These arguments are passed through the setConfig which is a state varable used to manage the column,ascending and sortFn properties which have been explained in the useSort hook
+These arguments are passed through the setConfig which is a state variable used to manage the column, ascending and sortFn properties which have been explained in the useSort hook

-### Table tooltip ###
+### Table Tooltip ###

-The Tooltip is originally set as a constant variable for display of custom value on point/hover.
-However, in the case of a filter being applied, no tooltip value is displayed.

-This is a re-render issue as Tooltips have to be a stateful variable instead a constant.
-Hence, best solution to apply is to use a useState hook to enable a re-render of the component with the applied filter.
+Make sure the tooltip is a stateful variable rather than constant, as when it is set as a constant variable no tooltip can be displayed after partial re-rendering (e.g. filtering).

 ### Table Example